The following was compiled from the IIO Instructor Information Session,

 13. Examples must be given to obtain full marks when a question specifically

-as well.
+well.
 Often, it is easier to explain a concept by the use of an example.
+You

-You will never be penalized for using examples in your explanations.
-Try
+will never be penalized for using examples in your explanations.
+Try to use

 14. Clearly number your answers to correspond to the questions.